 Tinycards, made by developers of Duolingo, is a simple flashcard app that teaches users different languages using decks of cards.
 Tinycards app has a pretty minimalistic layout.
 Anyone can easily use it.

 The essence of the app lies in flipping flashcards using the interval method to learn new words effectively.
 Tinycards offer several ways to memorize words by designing lessons such that each one appears after completion of the previous one.

 The questions are generally an image-based query with multiple options having only one right answer.
 Users can also add images and audio to the cards to make the learning process more engaging.

 Tinycards is free to use and does not require users to shell out anything for a premium account to unlock all features.

-Well, that was all for our list on the seven best flashcard apps for iPhone.
+Well, that was all for our list of the seven best flashcard apps for iPhone.
 You can equip these apps on your iOS device to finally learn that new language you always dreamt of learning.

-Depending on your requirements, you can choose one from the list based on whether you want straightforward card based learning (like Brainscape) or interactive game-based studying (like StudyStack).
+Depending on your requirements, you can choose one from the list based on whether you want straightforward card-based learning (like Brainscape) or interactive game-based studying (like StudyStack).
 Let us know which flashcard suits your needs and preferences in the comments below!